Action of 28 October 2007: Military confrontation

 As the hijacked tanker continued underway, Porters sister ship received authorization from Somali authorities to pursue it.
 This is the first incident of Somali piracy where the United States Navy was given permission for pursuit within Somali territorial waters.
 The Navy continued to shadow the vessel through October and November, 2007.
 One of the crewmembers escaped from the ship and made it to safety, angering the pirates and complicating the situation even further.

-In November negotiations started for the tanker's release, but by 4 December Golden Nori had been cornered in the port of Bosasso by two American and one German ship.
+In November negotiations started for the tanker's release, but by 4 December Golden Nori had been cornered in the port of Bosasso by two American ships and one German ship.
 Coalition forces called on the pirates to surrender, threatening them with military force if the standoff continued.
 The pirates in return demanded one million dollars in ransom or else they would kill all 21 members of the crew.
 On 12 December, the pirates left the vessel for the coast and set the crew free.
 It is still unclear if the pirates received their demanded ransom, or left simply because of the pressure applied by the coalition.